n00b69/woa-flashlmdd/guide/1-partition.md

 quit
 ```

-### Reboot your phone
+### Format all data
+Go to the Wipe menu in your recovery and wipe all data.
+If this doesn't work, simply reboot your phone.

+#### Check if Android still starts
-> Once it is booted, it will tell you decryption was unsuccesful and it will ask you to erase all data.
+> Once it is booted, it should tell you decryption was unsuccesful and it will ask you to erase all data.
 - Press this button to erase all data, let the phone boot back up, then reboot back to fastboot mode.
+Just reboot the phone and see if Android still boots.

 ## [Next step: Installing Windows](2-install.md)